 This Heirloom Tomato Ricotta Tart recipe features gorgeous ripe tomatoes layered on top of flaky puff pastry and smothered with herbed ricotta cheese.
 Top with fresh basil and parmesan cheese, and serve as an appetizer or even as an entree with a side salad!

 There’s nothing better than juicy ripe tomatoes.
 Especially when you have a surplus of them.
 We have been making anything and everything will all of the tomatoes from the garden.
-Homemade salsa, tomato sauce, even tomato chutney.
+Homemade salsa, tomato sauce, even Roasted Tomato Hummus!

 However will all of the tomatoes in the garden I really wanted to have heirloom tomatoes at least once this summer.
 I traveled to three stores to find these beauties!
 It was totally worth it.

 This Heirloom Tomato Ricotta Tart couldn’t be simpler!
 I use pre-made frozen puff pastry as the base.
 I mixed ricotta cheese with tons of herbs and parmesan cheese and spread it on top of the puff pastry.
 It’s creamy, tangy and goes perfectly with the fresh juicy sweet tomatoes.